CallMiner Product Innovation Series: December 2022

 Sentiment analysis is a method for gauging opinions of individuals or groups, such as a segment of a brand’s audience or an individual customer in communication with a customer support representative.
 Based on a scoring mechanism, sentiment analysis monitors conversations and evaluates language and voice inflections to quantify attitudes, opinions, and emotions related to a business, product or service, or topic.
 Sentiment analysis is sometimes also referred to as opinion mining.
+As part of the overall speech analytics system, sentiment analysis is the integral component that determines a customer’s opinions or attitudes.

 Sentiment analysis is often driven by an algorithm, scoring the words used along with voice inflections that can indicate a person’s underlying feelings about the topic of a discussion.
 Sentiment analysis allows for a more objective interpretation of factors that are otherwise difficult to measure or typically measured subjectively, such as: